 Machine learning matters that require technical expertise typically involve intellectual property, data analysis, or cybersecurity.
-Litigation support by a machine learning expert witness could include a review of the technology by an expert, data analytics, document review, an expert report, expert opinion, and expert witness testimony.
+Litigation support by a machine learning expert witness could include a review of the technology, data analytics, document review, an expert report, depositions, expert opinion, and expert witness testimony in the courtroom.

 Please Note: All Cahn Litigation expert witness searches are customized to attorneys' precise specifications and preferences.
 Attorneys are encouraged to discuss search parameters with a Cahn search specialist.